Alfresco/docs-alfresco/ags/latest/using/gs/manage-permissions.md

 ---

-To ensure the security of your Records Management system you can easily manage user permissions to control which users and groups can see and work in different sections of the File Plan.
+To ensure the security of your Records Management system you can easily manage user permissions to control which users and groups can see and work in different sections of the {% include tooltip.html word="fileplan" text="File Plan" %}.

 In Alfresco Records Management there are 2 different methods for managing what users can and can't do:

-* Roles and capabilities are managed by the Alfresco administrator, and control the actions users have within the File Plan, such as the ability to create record categories or record folders.
+* Roles and {% include tooltip.html word="capabilities" text="capabilities" %} are managed by the Alfresco administrator, and control the actions users have within the
+File Plan, such as the ability to create record categories or record folders.
 * User permissions are managed at folder and category level, and control whether users can read and file or just read.